Foundation / Corporation

-Student/Teacher Grant projects shall supplement and expand upon existing school curricula and programs, and must not merely replace or restore curricula or programs that have been the subject of reduced public funding.
 Proposals must demonstrate how the program or project will be integrated into the existing curriculum.
+Grants for Student/Teacher Grant proposals should supplement and expand upon existing school curricula and programs and must not merely replace or restore curricula or programs that have been the subject of reduced public funding.

 GrantWatch ID#: 165856

 - Applicants for Student/Teacher grant may request $750-$10,000

 - Applicants for Public Audience grant may request up to $5,000

 NYC schools receiving CWC funds for overnight visits to Frost Valley YMCA that include strong forestry themes and Model Forest tours may automatically receive additional funding from the Watershed Agricultural Council to help pay for travel costs.

 Funded projects may not start before September 1, 2020 and are to be completed within 12 months of the contract execution date.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.